-In their letter dated 28 October 2020, MHCLG recommended that employers should pay cash alternatives.
-The SAB recommended that employers delay such payments in order to avoid the risk of ‘paying twice’ for the benefits.
-This risk has now been realised.
-The Guidance does not cover whether an administering authority should pay an unreduced pension if the employer has already paid a cash alternative.

-The SAB is urgently seeking legal advice on what approach employers and administering authorities should take in cases where the employer has made a cash alternative payment.
-We will share that advice with you as soon as it is available.
-You may choose to pause the payment of unreduced pensions in these cases until the position is clarified.

 Administering authority paid unreduced benefits

 Some administering authorities may have continued to pay unreduced benefits to all members aged 55 or over who left due to redundancy or business efficiency in accordance with regulation 30(7).
 If you have taken this approach, you will not need to review the LGPS benefits that are being paid in cases where the employer was not able to meet the full strain cost because of the exit cap.